TobiasVanDyk/TobiasVanDyk/README.md

 <img src="1million-macros.jpg" width="16" height="16"/> Use a [**TouchLCDMacropad with more than one million macros - which can be even further expanded through linked macro-lists**](https://github.com/TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/tree/main/TouchMacroPadPico) - to simulate (almost) any type of PC-based work, and being a trusted hardware device, also bypass detection algorithms for software-based-automation-tools such as [**AutoIt**](https://www.autoitscript.com/site/) and [**Power-Automate**](https://www.microsoft.com/en-us/power-platform/products/power-automate).
 A Visual Studio C# configuration and control tool for the Pico Touch LCD is also available, as shown below in images 2 through 6.

-Note that all commercial and open-source macropads that I have examined use a configuration file (or files), to store macros and or chained macros, compiled or plaintext, definitions and scripts.
-This macropad use individual macro files and more importantly symbolic link files, which offers customisation options that other macropads cannot easily duplicate with giant or tiny, JSON or XML files.

 <p align="left">
 <img src="images/labels1a.jpg" height="40" />
 <img src="images/Win10-95.png" height="40" />